Fantozzi contro tutti: On a cruise

 Then Fantozzi and Filini are invited by another manager to take a trip on his luxury yacht.
 However, the two accountants do not know that the man is very bad and makes them slave away as cabin boys.
 During the segment, the two also continuously annoy and physically damage (obviously by accident) an Englishman owning a nearby sail boat, trying to rely on Filini's (very poor) knowledge of English to communicate their apologies to him.

 The writing in the sky

-After an exhausting office meeting, a disgruntled Fantozzi formulates and offensive remark against the Mega-president, wishing for everyone to see it written in the sky, but unexpectedly the phrase actually appears in the sky in his own handwriting.
+After an exhausting office meeting, a disgruntled Fantozzi formulates an offensive remark against the Mega-president, wishing for everyone to see it written in the sky, but unexpectedly the phrase actually appears in the sky in his own handwriting.
 All the employees are screened for graphoanalysis until Fantozzi is found to be the author of the slur.
 The Mega-president himself appears in archangel attire and forgives Fantozzi, but not before humiliating him by having the name on the writing replaced with Fantozzi's for everyone to see.